 A masters is the first level of graduate coursework and can be obtained after you receive a bachelor’s degree.
 Earning a masters usually requires two years of full-time study, which amounts to 36 to 54 semester credits.

-Request Information Part time Master Programs in Public Policy in New South Wales in Australia 2018
+Request Information Part time Masters Degrees in Public Policy in New South Wales in Australia 2018/2019

 The Master of Applied Policy, offered by the UTS Institute for Public Policy and Governance (UTS: IPPG), is designed for middle-level and senior professionals and practitioners in the public, private and non-profit sectors seeking to enhance their knowledge, skills base and career opportunities.
 It provides a transdisciplinary basis for understanding policy across these sectors.
 The course examines the development and implementation of policy in practice; policy research skills and methodologies; the making and evaluation of policy; and program implementation and management.
 The course is informed by the applied policy and social research experience of the UTS: IPPG with government, industry and community in the Australian context and internationally. [+]